 How to fix a hole in the wall using simple materials

 Over the years, the cabin walls have accumulated quite a collection of holes.
-From electrical outlet cut-outs to old heating system vents, there were at least ten sizable holes in the interior cedar cabin walls.
+From electrical box cut-outs to old heating system vents, there is ten cut outs of various sizes throughout our cabin interior cedar walls.

 For the cabin walls, I was lucky to have a stock of the original cedar paneling boards to use as patch material.
-Finding a material that matches the thickness of the existing wall material is key, and what could be better than having the original material?
+Finding a patch material that matches the thickness of the existing wall material is key, and what could be better than having spare stock of the original paneling?

-To fill the deficit around the patch, I use a solvent-based wood filler (like Plastic Wood®).
+My basic strategy for repairing the panel holes is to mount a slightly under-sized patch within the defect and then fill in any remaining deficit with a solvent-based wood filler.
+For the wood filler, I like Plastic Wood® brand.
 I tried many types of wood filler and found the durability and short drying time of Plastic Wood hard to beat.

-After the repair was dry and sound, I used an orbital sander attached to a vacuum to bring the repair flush to the wall.
-And finally, the repair was finished to match the existing walls – in my case latex paint.
+To finish the repair, I used an orbital sander, once the wood filler was cured, to level.
+Finally, the repair was finished to match the existing walls – in my case latex paint.

 The principal of repairing a wall with a braced patch plus sanded filler can be used to repair a variety of deficits in wall constructed from many different materials.
 Dry wall is repaired using the same process, just substitute a sheet rock patch and plaster for the wood patch and filler.